 In this article, we will explore the state of ESG in Africa with a focus on Nigeria, South Africa, and Namibia.

-Several established firms boast relatively well-established environmental, health, and safety orientated management policies and processes across the Nigerian oil and gas and power and manufacturing sectors.
+Several established firms boast relatively well-established environmental, health, and safety-orientated management policies and processes across the Nigerian oil and gas and power and manufacturing sectors.
 This is particularly noticeable where they have a significant tie with a multinational that encourages global good ESG practices such as IFC Performance Standards.
 Even in these sectors, though, the level to which ESG policy and processes lead to effective implementation varies between organizations.
-With smaller and medium-size businesses where systems are less formal and resources fewer, implementations are more inconsistent.
+With smaller and medium-sized businesses where systems are less formal and resources fewer, implementations are more inconsistent.

 While guidelines governing how companies must act from an ESG point of view have been instituted in Nigeria – such as regulations on environmental and social impact assessments, laws on local pay, and the Central Bank of Nigeria’s Sustainable Banking Principles, there is a growing need to strengthen existing sectoral guidelines and promote a more vigorous approach to enforcement.

 In 2019, renewables and energy efficiency garnered some traction within the overall energy mix.
 However, recent examples where industry decided to turn to coal as a fuel (to ensure reliable supply) rather than gas (because of disrupted supply) demonstrate that there is a long way to go before there is an acceptance of environmental impact over commercial gains.
 Better incentives need to be introduced to drive optimal behavior.